These Instant Pot hard boiled eggs turn out amazing every time! They’re easy to peel, perfectly cooked, and never have those icky green yolks…

 Even before I started doing a true meal prep routine, I made a batch of hard cooked eggs near weekly.
 They’re perfect with breakfast, an excellent addition to lunch and dinner salads, and a fabulous snack before and/or after sports or workouts.
 There’s a lot of nutrition packed into these little 70-calorie powerhouses!

-How To Make Instant Pot Hard Boiled Eggs
+How To Make Hard Boiled Eggs In Instant Pot

 As you’ve probably guessed from the title of this post, I now make my “hard boiled” eggs in my Instant Pot!
 A few days ago I shared my honest Instant Pot review, detailing how I went from being very much on the fence to a raving fan.
 These Instant Pot hard boiled eggs played a big role in making me a convert.

-Pressure steamed eggs in the Instant Pot are nearly effortless and foolproof, consistently producing eggs that are perfectly cooked and super easy to peel.
+Instant Pot boiled eggs are nearly effortless and foolproof, consistently producing eggs that are perfectly cooked and super easy to peel.
 All in just 6 minutes of cooking time!
 Of course, it does take about 9-10 minutes for the Instant Pot to come to pressure — but this is completely hands off time.
 No watching to see when a pot starts to boil so you can start your timer!

 - desired number of large eggs